Maximize Equity in Minnesota: Bridge Loans Help You Buy Before You Sell

 To qualify for a bridge loan in Minnesota, you typically need to meet the following criteria:

-- Current home listed for sale: Many lenders require that your existing home be on the market, ensuring it’s likely to sell during the bridge loan term.
+• Currently listed home: Many lenders require that your existing home be on the market, ensuring it’s likely to sell during the bridge loan term.

 How much does a bridge loan cost in Minnesota?

 In Minnesota, the cost of a bridge loan typically exceeds that of a standard mortgage.
 You can expect interest rates to be about 1 to 3 percentage points higher than those of a conventional mortgage.
-This premium reflects the increased risk lenders take on with bridge loans.
-Also, be prepared for additional transaction fees associated with the bridge loan.
+There may also be additional transaction fees.

 Your specific bridge loan rate will depend on factors like your credit score and the lender you choose.